Prayer Bead Ministry

 We support the local food pantry with Soup-er Bowl Sunday, providing helpers for the holiday sorting, packing, and distributing at Thanksgiving, Christmas, and Easter, as well as weekly donations and monetary gifts.
 Volunteers can sort and pack food for our Thursday evening food distribution from 6:30-7:30 pm.
 The pantry is located at St. Patrick’s Church on N. Main St. in Jordan.
 What a difference you can make in our community!
 For more information contact St. Patrick's at: 315-689-6240.

-Come join us as we serve a meal at the Salvation army in Auburn, NY.
+Come join us as we serve a meal at Brown Memorial UMC in Syracuse.

 Missions For Soldiers

 JUMC works to collect or make items that our soldiers need overseas.

 JUMC supports the Zimmerman Family who are missionaries to Nepal.
 We also support missions locally in the Syracuse and Auburn areas.

 JUMC wants to be supportive of you during times of loss of a loved one.
 Following a funeral/memorial service, the Martha Ministry is available for you to greet family members and friends with a reception or a lunch/dinner in our Fellowship Hall.

 In May we honor our mothers by raising money for CWS in order to supply blankets when disasters strikes.
 We honor our fathers in June by raising funds for CWS.
 They buy tools which help people around the world gain the resources and develop the skills necessary to sustain themselves and their families and build viable communities.
 In the Fall, we support the community CROP WALK, which helps us to support our food pantry.

 "Be" The Church Day